IBM-Cloud/terraform-provider-ibm/website/docs/r/config_aggregator_settings.html.markdown

 		  * Constraints: The maximum length is `44` characters.
 The minimum length is `44` characters.
 The value must match regular expression `/^[a-zA-Z0-9-]*$/`.
 	* `type` - (Optional, String) The type of scope.
 Currently allowed value is Enterprise.
 	  * Constraints: The maximum length is `64` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/[a-zA-Z0-9]/`.
-* `resource_collection_regions` - (List) Regions for which the resource collection is enabled.
+* `resource_collection_regions` - (Required,List) Regions for which the resource collection is enabled.
   * Constraints: The list items must match regular expression `/^[a-zA-Z0-9-]*$/`.
 The maximum length is `10` items.
 The minimum length is `0` items.
-* `resource_collection_enabled` - (Optional, Forces new resource, Boolean) The field denoting if the resource collection is enabled.
+* `resource_collection_enabled` - (Required, Boolean) The field denoting if the resource collection is enabled.
-* `trusted_profile_id` - (Optional, Forces new resource, String) The trusted profile id that provides Reader access to the App Configuration instance to collect resource metadata.
+* `trusted_profile_id` - (Required, String) The trusted profile id that provides Reader access to the App Configuration instance to collect resource metadata.
   * Constraints: The maximum length is `44` characters.
 The minimum length is `44` characters.
 The value must match regular expression `/^[a-zA-Z0-9-]*$/`.

 ## Attribute Reference